 As the fruit juice or vegetable juice used as the liquid need not be boiled but only heated, more of the health values are preserved than in the usual boiling necessary for other jellies.
 It can be added to jellies and jams in place of pectin and less sugar will be necessary.
 Method: soak agar-agar in 1 cup of the fluid for 10 minutes, then warm until dissolved and add remaining liquid at room temperature (not chilled).
 It will jell without refrigeration but can be chilled if desired.

 White sauce: I am giving this in its simplest, basic form which is most useful for general purposes; refer to a cook book for the more orthodox type!
 Place about 2 level tablespoonfuls of butter, margarine or cooking fat (I usually use vegetable oil) in a saucepan and melt; add flour and stir in fast until the two blend, in other words until it begins to roll up in lumps; add slowly either hot water or preferably hot broth from soup stock or the water a vegetable was steamed in and stir hard until it has no lumps and is like a thick cream, then add either hot milk or more stock, stirring constantly until it becomes like a soup; flavour with salt to taste and boil so the flour will not taste raw, at least five minutes, stirring all the time.
 The classic white sauce uses only milk but this forms lumps very easily whereas the above method seldom does.
 This is my basic sauce.
 If I have boiled onions I use the onion water, boiled cauliflower I use the cauliflower water; I pour this sauce over the vegetable and serve.
 This same sauce I also use, making it with some of the hot water the macaroni or noodles were boiled in, to pour over them in a casserole to put in the oven; I often add to it grated cheese, or a chicken soup bouillon cube, or some spoonfuls of peanut butter for a different taste.
-Curry powder can also be used or chili powder added to such a sauce to make it hot.
+Curry powder can also be used or chilli powder added to such a sauce to make it hot.
 Experiment and have fun with it.

-Fancy omelet: The method of making this is exactly the same as that used for plain omelet but one pours over it, in the pan, at the last moment, any kind of filling one pleases: small pieces of cooked ham, any cooked vegetable, any rice or macaroni or potatoes that are left over, some cheese grated or cut into small pieces—almost any and every kind of leftover, or something specially prepared, can be used as a filling for an omelet and it goes further and becomes more of a main dish.
-A very nice omelet can be made for dessert by pouring jam on top of it when it has already been cooked.
-In any case all omelets, particularly filled ones,, should be doubled over on themselves to make a half circle when served.
-If one does not wish to fill an omelet but still desires to make it more fancy, one can put chopped up chives or parsley in it, grated cheese, minced ham or some other thing stirred into the raw egg mixture before it is pouted into the pan to be fried.
-Eggs burn quickly so do not turn your back on the frying pan or be absent-minded, but concentrate on your omelet.
-Omelets enable one to provide a fairly substantial dish at short notice.
+Fancy omelette: The method of making this is exactly the same as that used for plain omelette but one pours over it, in the pan, at the last moment, any kind of filling one pleases: small pieces of cooked ham, any cooked vegetable, any rice or macaroni or potatoes that are left over, some cheese grated or cut into small pieces—almost any and every kind of leftover, or something specially prepared, can be used as a filling for an omelette and it goes further and becomes more of a main dish.
+A very nice omelette can be made for dessert by pouring jam on top of it when it has already been cooked.
+In any case all omelettes, particularly filled ones,, should be doubled over on themselves to make a half circle when served.
+If one does not wish to fill an omelette but still desires to make it more fancy, one can put chopped up chives or parsley in it, grated cheese, minced ham or some other thing stirred into the raw egg mixture before it is pouted into the pan to be fried.
+Eggs burn quickly so do not turn your back on the frying pan or be absent-minded, but concentrate on your omelette.
+Omelettes enable one to provide a fairly substantial dish at short notice.